-The Wisconsin Historical Society, with assistance from the Wisconsin Underwater Archaeology Association, installs a seasonal mooring buoy at the site.
+The Wisconsin Historical Society, with assistance from volunteers, installs a seasonal mooring buoy at the site.
 All boats stopping at the site should moor to this buoy.
 The mooring prevents anchors from damaging the wreck, and provides a solid and safe descent and ascent line for divers.

 The Hetty Taylor

-sits upright with her bow and portside in excellent condition, and her high degree of structural integrity reflects the nature of the wreck event--a relatively gentle foundering--and the site's 105-foot depth of water.
+sits upright with the bow and port side in excellent condition, and the high degree of structural integrity reflects the nature of the wreck event--a relatively gentle foundering--and the site's 105-foot depth of water.
 Capsizing may sound like a violent end, but it is usually much easier on a ship than burning, colliding with other ships, or being pounded by waves in the high-energy surf zone and then torn apart by decades of exposure to ice and waves.
 The many efforts to salvage the Hetty Taylor

-reflect expectations that her capsizing had left her in much better shape than most other wrecking events would have.
+reflect expectations that the capsizing had left it in much better shape than most other wrecking events would have.

 deck remains intact, including two hatchways that allow visitors to look into the hold .
 As divers continue aft , the decking gives way and the centerboard trunk appears, along with several of the Taylor 's

 deck beams.
 The schooner's sides offer an interesting contrast.
-The port side is intact to the rail, allowing visitors to see how she looked when she was in service, while the starboard side is broken up, enabling divers to examine the construction details of the vessel.
+The port side is intact to the rail, allowing divers to see how it looked when the vessel was in service, while the starboard side is broken up, enabling divers to examine the construction details of the vessel.

 Although the Taylor 's

 square stern is broken up today, much of its architecture is readily observable.
-Her rudder remains in place, turned hard to starboard, while the transom has fallen and lies just aft of the wreck.
+The rudder remains in place, turned hard to starboard, while the transom has fallen and lies just aft of the wreck.
+The Hetty Taylor

 presents a rare chance to examine a nearly intact example of a once numerous class of small Great Lakes schooners .
-Such ships, measuring from thirty to about one hundred tons , connected the communities of Lake Michigan's maritime hinterland to the major metropolises of southern Lake Michigan.
+Such ships connected the communities of Lake Michigan's maritime hinterland to the major metropolises of southern Lake Michigan.
 Today, the wreck of the Hetty Taylor

 offers one of Wisconsin's most rewarding diving experiences.